Jackzmc/sourcemod-plugins/README.md

 This is a collection of sourcemod plugins, most are used on my servers.
 The majority of the plugins are created by me, but some are modifications of other plugins.
 Some of the plugins / changes are very specific, but may be useful to someone.

+Please note that these plugins are only guaranteed to work on Left 4 Dead **2**.

 Not always the latest versions.
 If you have any interest with a plugin, I can make sure to upload the latest.

 Useful things: